 To animate a widget, an Animator instance is required.
-This instance can be passed in the constructor of the widget or be fetched from a service provider.
+This instance can be retrieved from the desktop of the widget by calling Desktop.getAnimator().
 Make sure that your widget subclass implements the Animation interface so that it can be used with an Animator.